KingstonRainsworthCS/OSU-CS527-Kingston/README.md

 2. Erasure error: 000 -> 0*0
 3. Same with 2, now also correct a normal error.
 If distance is 2t +1 we can do t error correction
 4. Use picture, triangle inequalities, N(X,Y) >= t+1, look at N(X,X1) N(Y,Y1)
-5. Assymetric (error is always  all + or - from original at every bits) of magnitude l (+-l), use same principle as 4.
+5. Asymmetric (error is always  all + or - from original at every bits) of magnitude l (+-l), use same principle as 4.
 6. singular is possible by parity bits, two error detect via  parity on row or column, miss-corrected at 3 when all 3 are in a grid shape, divide by C(m*n,3)
 7. kinda obvious after looking into cross parity